Iana Boukova: Fiction

-Iana Boukova is the author of the short story collections A as in Аnything (2006) and Tales With No Return (2016), and the novel Traveling in the Direction of the Shadow.
-Her novel was originally published in Bulgarian in 2009 (followed by a revised edition in 2014).
+Iana Boukova is the author of the short story collections A as in Аnything (2006) and Tales With No Return (2016), and the novel Traveling in the Direction of the Shadow, which was originally published in Bulgarian in 2009 followed by a revised edition in 2014.
 Traveling in the Direction of the Shadow has been praised as one of the most innovative, compelling, erudite, idiosyncratic, and ambitious books to emerge from the contemporary Bulgarian literary scene for decades past.
-This very Borgesian novel is a story about storytelling—about stories’ power to mutually attract, to find their path towards each other, and to complete one another.
-The main characters, whose names serve as titles of the novel's eight chapters, all have their own complete, cradle-to-grave “biography,” hidden, often torturous talent; they have all been marked by fate in their own way.
-Intellectually, stylistically, and conceptually, Boukova is in conversation with a global community of authors, brought together by translation and including, in particular, Jorge Luis Borges as well as Marguerite Yourcenar, Milorad Pavić, Gabriel García Márquez, Italo Calvino, or Georges Perec, among others.

-According to the PEN America Pen/Heim Translation fund grants Jury Iana Boukova's novel Traveling in the Direction of the Shadow is one of the most original and compelling books to emerge from Bulgaria's contemporary literary scene: the plot, unfolding during the 19th century in and around the Balkans, offers complex insights and historical perspectives on cultures that are little known beyond their borders, and the main characters, whose names serve as titles of the novel's eight chapters, each have their own intriguing cradle-to-grave biographies.
+According to the PEN America Pen/Heim Translation Fund Grants jury, "Iana Boukova's novel Traveling in the Direction of the Shadow is one of the most original and compelling books to emerge from Bulgaria's contemporary literary scene: the plot, unfolding during the 19th century in and around the Balkans, offers complex insights and historical perspectives on cultures that are little known beyond their borders, and the main characters, whose names serve as titles of the novel's eight chapters, each have their own intriguing cradle-to-grave biographies.
 In her masterful translation, Ekaterina Petrova has captured the many nuances, registers, and literary devices of Iana Boukova's prose."